 2. What are your company’s established resource strengths and weaknesses?

 3. What are your external opportunities and threats?

 4. How competitive are your prices and costs?

 5. How strong is your business’ competitive position in comparison to its competitors?

 6. What strategic issues are facing your business?

-It’s essential that you conduct a brand audit before embarking on any kind of branding program and in your annual business wrap-up.
+It’s essential that you conduct a brand discovery as the first step before embarking on any kind of branding program and in your annual business wrap-up.
 Have the strategies and tactics you’ve previously implemented grown your brand?
 Has your brand veered off course in any way?
 Without the answers to these questions, you could be moving in the wrong direction.